paulabernathy7/Sprint-Challenge-Lambda-Times-React/README.md

 ## Self-Study/Essay Questions

 - [ ] What are PropTypes used for?
 Please describe why it's important to type check our data in JavaScript.

+PropTypes are used for valdiating data.
+Since JS is dynamic we need to type check our props to see if the correct data is being used.
+It is important because it protects developers.

 - [ ] Describe a life-cycle event in React?
+      The life cycle of a react component is comes in four phases.
+The initialization, mounting, update and un mounting.
+Simple put the lifecycle is birth, growing and eventually dying.

 - [ ] Explain the details of a Higher Order Component?
+      A HOC is a component that receives another as an argument and returns a new component.

 - [ ] What are three different ways to style components in React?
 Explain some of the benefits of each.
+      Normal CSS, Styled components and or bootstrap/reactstrap.

 ## Project Setup